Assessing Your Risk Tolerance

 What’s the difference between risk tolerance and risk capacity?

-How do I adjust my investment strategy if I realize my risk tolerance is different from what I initially thought?
+How do I adjust my investment strategy if I realize my risk tolerance is different from what I thought?

-Are there investments that are considered “low risk”?
+Are there investments that are “low risk”?

-How does diversification play into risk tolerance?
+How does diversification fit into risk tolerance?

 Can I determine my risk tolerance based on past market performance?